Introduction

 Publication Audit Reports

-When using --summary-file, publish operations generate comprehensive reports containing:
+When using --summary-file, publish operations generate reports containing:

 • Package name, version, and publisher information